-Disinfection byproduct (DBP) control in drinking water: carcinogenic DBPs are formed during drinking water chlorination/chloramination.
-This study will explore options for reducing the health risk associated with elevated DBPs levels in drinking water by (1) removing precursors in source water and (2) transforming the DBPs in finished water.
+Disinfection byproduct (DBP) control in drinking water: carcinogenic DBP are formed during drinking water chlorination/chloramination.
+I am interested in exploring options for reducing the health risk associated with elevated DBP levels in drinking water by (1) removing precursors in source water and (2) transforming the DBP in finished water.